vasilakisfil/SimpleAMS/README.md

   #same with form: can be static, dynamic and accept arbitrary options
   form :create, ->(obj) { User::CreateForm.for(obj) }

+  #or if you need something quite generic (and probably adapter-related)
+  #again it follows the same patterns as link
+  generic :include_embedded_data, true, {only: :collection}

   #these are properties to the collection resource itself
   #AND NOT to each resource separately, when applied inside a collection..